SIMPLE: A Gradient Estimator for $k$-Subset Sampling: Acknowledgments

 \section{Acknowledgments}

 We would like to thank all the reviewers whose insightful comments helped improve this work.
-We would especially like to thank reviewer tpRF for pointing out that we can forgo the method of finite differences in favor of computing the directional derivative, alleviating the need for $\lambda$, and enabling us to compute exact derivative along the downstream gradient.
+We would especially like to thank reviewers for pointing out that we can forgo the method of finite differences in favor of computing the directional derivative, alleviating the need for $\lambda$, and enabling us to compute exact derivative along the downstream gradient.
 This work was funded in part by the DARPA Perceptually-enabled Task Guidance (PTG) Program under contract number HR00112220005, NSF grants \#IIS-1943641, \#IIS-1956441, \#CCF-1837129, Samsung, CISCO, a Sloan Fellowship, and by Deutsche Forschungsgemeinschaft under Germany’s Excellence Strategy - EXC 2075.
+ZZ is supported by an Amazon Doctoral Student Fellowship.